Sloydeath/sendpulse-blog-telegrambot/README.md

 # sendpulse-blog-telegrambot
-Helps to get access to blog of SendPulse
+Helps to get access to blog of SendPulse and Quiz